-· You will see different Apps on the screen
+· You will see different apps on the screen

-Tap on the one you want and then tap on Get or Download
+Tap the one you want and then tap on Get or Download

-Most Apps are free.
-If there is a cost, it will show the price (more on this below)
+• Most apps are free.
+If there is a cost, it will show the price (more on this on page 23)

 Log into your Apple or Google account using your username and password.
 Usually, your username will be your email address.
-If this is your first time, you may be required to create an account (See the section on Passwords for more details)
+If this is your first time, you may be required to create an account.
+See page 28 for more details.

-- The App will download and open straight away.
-If not, you can start it by tapping on the new icon - The app will normally install on the first page where you have space, this may be the last page as you swipe from right to left.
-Paying for an App: In App Purchases You can get a basic App for free or choose to pay for the full App.
-Most free Apps have adverts that pop up, such as videos.
-You will be asked if you want to take the option to pay for the full App.
-If you do not want to pay for it, click the No option at the bottom of the screen, or an 'X' on the top right.
-Security: How to keep safe online So that we can have the best experience online, it is important to protect ourselves against computer viruses or scams.
-If you are unsure about an email or a website asking for money, follow the guidelines below to help you stay safe.
-Computer viruses and Malware A computer virus is a programme that can be a nuisance and cause harm to your computer system.
-It spreads by attaching itself to files and is designed to spread from one computer to another.
-Malware is software that lives on you computer and allows people to see what you are doing.
+- The app will download and open straight away.
+If not, you can start it by tapping on the new icon - The app will normally install on the first page that has space; swipe from right to left until you find it.

+Paying for an App: In App Purchases

+You can get a basic app for free or choose to pay for the full app.
+Most free apps have adverts that pop up, such as videos.
+You will be asked if you want to take the option to pay for the full app.
+If you do not want to pay for it, click the No option at the bottom of the screen, or an X on the top right.

+Security: How to keep Safe Online

+So that we can have the best experience online, it is important to protect ourselves against computer viruses or scams.
+If you are unsure about an email or a website asking for money, follow the quidelines below to help you stay safe.

+Computer Viruses and Malware

+A computer virus is a programme that can be a nuisance and cause harm to your computer system.
+It attaches itself to files and is designed to spread from one computer to another.

+Malware is software that lives on your computer and allows people to see what you are doing.
 Including personal data and financial transactions.

 The good news is that it is easy to keep secure online.

 You can do several things to keep your device secure:

-• Use a reliable Search Engine to find websites (See the section connect to the internet).
-They will warn you if a website you are looking at is suspicious and guide you to a legitimate site.
-Also check your e-mails, (see the section on using e-mails.)
+• Use a reliable Search Engine to find websites (See the section on connecting to the Internet on page 14).
+They will warn you if a website is suspicious and guide you to a legitimate site.
+Also check your e-mails (see Scams on page 26).

 Keep your computer operating system up to date: